Ruby on Rails extension for Flash Builder 4

 October 13, 2009

 Adobe Flash Builder4 beta 2 is available on http://labs.adobe.com for downloading.
 One of the themes of Flash Builder 4 is to make data-centric development a lot more easier.
-You can find articles on developing Flex application for various server technologies using Flash Builder 4 at this URL http://sujitreddyg.wordpress.com/flash-builder-4
+You can find articles on developing Flex application for various server technologies using Flash Builder 4 at this URL https://sujitreddyg.wordpress.com/flash-builder-4

 The Data Centric work flows in Flash Builder 4 are designed to be extensible i.e. you can add a new plugin to Flash Builder by implementing the interfaces exposed by Flash Builder and add support for any back end of your choice.